V1Michigan/startup-fair/README.md

       3. There should be two paths.
       4. Use `sudo rm -rf <path>` (No angle brackets), to delete each of those two paths.
 Look at the first answer here for more help: https://stackoverflow.com/questions/11177954/how-do-i-completely-uninstall-node-js-and-reinstall-from-beginning-mac-os-x
    2. Set up `nvm` ([find tutorial here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) or see directions in [their repo here](https://github.com/nvm-sh/nvm#about)).
+   3. Run  `nvm ls-remote`.
+   4. Scroll up to find the latest version of v16 (should look similar to: `v16.x.x   (Latest LTS: Gallium)`.
+   5. Run `nvm install v16.x.x` (x.x is the latest version you found above.
-   3. Run `nvm use 16` to switch to Node v16.
+   6. Run `nvm use v16.x.x` to switch to Node v16.
-   4. Verify `node -v` again.
-If it says `v16.xx.x`, it worked!
+   7. Verify `node -v` again.
+If it says `v16.x.x`, it worked!
 5. Install dependencies: `npm install`. **We DO NOT use yarn for this.**
 6. Begin Devving: `npm run dev`.
 This will allow you to access a dev version of the site @ `localhost:3000` that will update automatically as you save files.
 7. When you finish a part of your feature and wish to push the changes to the remote repository: